-In order to progress as a Jazz guitarist, you’ll need to think of chord shapes, arpeggios fingerings, and scale boxes as the foundation of your Jazz house.
+To progress as a jazz guitarist, you need to think of chords, arpeggios, and scales as the foundation of your jazz house.

-Then you need to build the rest of the house on top of that solid foundation.
+Then you still need to build your house on top of that foundation.

-This means learning tunes, developing your vocabulary, developing a strong time feel, expanding your rhythmic knowledge, etc.
+This means learning tunes, developing vocabulary and strong time feel, expanding your rhythmic knowledge, etc.

-Important concepts that will enable you to play Jazz guitar with authenticity and confidence, all which are built on a strong understanding of fundamental items such as scales and arpeggios.
+Concepts that get you playing jazz with confidence and are built on strong fundamentals, such as scales and arpeggios.

-Now, this doesn’t mean that you have to wait until you know every chord, scale and arpeggio to begin making music.
+Now, this doesn’t mean that you wait until you know every chord, scale and arpeggio to make music.

-It just means that as you work on learning technical items, you also work on turning those techniques into music.
+It means that as you work on technical items, you also work on turning those techniques into music.

-Here’s an exercise that you can do in order to understand how this process works.
+Here’s an exercise to understand how this process works.

-- The enclosure will be fret above-fret below-root note
+- The enclosure is fret above-fret below-root note.

-- Once you can play that enclosure with a metronome, put on a backing track and solo over that chord with the arpeggio and enclosure
+- Put on a backing track and solo with the arpeggio and enclosure.

-You can see how this type of study approach is beneficial.
+You can see how this type of study is beneficial.

-Combined, these three elements will allow you to secure your foundation, and build your Jazz house on top of that foundation, right from day 1.
+Combined, these three elements secure your foundation, and build your jazz house on that foundation, from day 1.

 Improvisation As a Learned Skill

-Learning how to improvise is a skill that’s not much different from learning how to play scales.
+Learning how to improvise is a skill that’s not any different from learning how to play scales.

 You just have to do it.